chyroshan066/docs/Express.js/Environment-variables-setup.md

 npm i dotenv
 ```

-Add the following scripts at the top of your "index.ts" file;
+Add the following scripts at the top of your "env.schema.ts" file;

 ```
 import dotenv from "dotenv"